 In addition, updating your CV before you start your course will help you quickly identify what you need to do during the year to grow your professional experience.
 To make your life easier, take advantage of your university’s career service.
 They can give you advice on CV building and tips on what you need to focus on.
 This will help ensure that your professional profile is in the best shape for prospective employers at the end of your postgraduate study.

-Interested in learning more about how to prepare for postgraduate study?
+Interested in learning how to prepare for a Master's degree?

 Hopefully, this post has given you the tips you need on how to prepare for postgraduate study.